cloudoperators/greenhouse/docs/reference/components/plugin.md

 The annotation `greenhouse.sap/reconcile` can be added to a Plugin resource to trigger a reconciliation of the Plugin and its managed resources.
 When the Plugin is deployed using FluxCD this annotation is propagated to the Flux HelmRelease resource and triggers a reconciliation of the Helm release on the target cluster.
 This can be useful to trigger a reconciliation even if no changes were made to the Plugin resource.

+### Exposed Services

+The Plugin status contains `.status.exposedServices` which is a list of Service and Ingress resources that are annotated for exposure.
+In the case of Kubernetes Services they are exposed via the service-proxy.
+See [disabling service-proxy for a Cluster](./../cluster/#disabling-service-proxy-for-a-cluster) for how to disable the service-proxy for a Cluster.

 ## Next Steps

 - [Cluster reference](./../cluster)